RSVP for Opera for the Young Fall Gala

 Nakoma Country Club 4145 Country Club Rd. , Madison, Wisconsin

-press release: There's still time to RSVP for the Fall Gala and Silent Auction on November 12!
-Come enjoy a seated luncheon followed by the full 45-minute performance of OFTY’s adaptation of Dvořák's Rusalka.

-Eagle School students will join our five professional cast members onstage as the Creatures of the Coral Reef, the Spiny Urchins, and the Foreign Dignitaries.
+A seated luncheon followed by the full 45-minute performance of OFTY’s original opera "Super Storm".
+Students from a Madison elementary school will join OFTY’s five professional cast members onstage as the chorus of abandoned cats and dogs, including four featured students in speaking roles.
 Gala guests will see first-hand the magnitude of an Opera for the Young performance.
+All proceeds from Opera for the Young®’s Fall Gala help ignite excitement for the arts in elementary school children in Madison and across the Midwest.

 Luncheon | 11:30